 Editing and Motion Graphics

-Currently, we have editing suites featuring Adobe Premiere CCC (we also have Final Cut Pro 7 and X), 10 DSLR cameras plus a variety of other camera options, lighting, audio equipment, dollies, focus pulls, and more all available to members to utilize at a nominal yearly membership fee.
+Currently, we have editing suites featuring Adobe Premiere CC, After Effects CC, 10+ DSLR cameras plus a variety of other camera options, lighting, audio equipment, stabilization, and more all available to members to utilize at a nominal yearly membership fee.
 To sign up for membership, click Sign up for Membership.

 For more information, check our Frequently Asked Questions.